klmnden/azure-docs.tr-tr/articles/log-analytics/log-analytics-service-fabric.md

                )

 <#
-    Check if OMS Log Analytics is configured to index service fabric events from the specified table
+    Check if Log Analytics is configured to index service fabric events from the specified table
 #>

-function Check-OMSLogAnalyticsConfiguration {
+function Check-LogAnalyticsConfiguration {
     param(
     [psobject]$workspace,
     [psobject]$storageAccount,